Money Saving Tax Strategies – Follow These Tips to Save Money

 These smart financial planning steps can save you bundles of hard-earned income when it comes time submit your taxes.

-As we come to the end of another tax season, we’d like to return to some of the basics of financial planning and the value that your Alitis Wealth Management team provides through five strategic planning categories of your tax planning:
+As we come to the end of another tax season, we’d like to return to some of the basics of financial planning and the value that your Alitis Wealth Management team provides through five strategic planning categories of your tax planning strategy:

 - Income Deferral